-This project is a package program to store the company daily transaction concerning purchasing and selling computer parts.
+This project is a package program to store the company daily transaction concerning purchasing and selling electronic sets.

 The project uses Microsoft Visual Basic 6.0, Microsoft Access XP for creating Data Base and some SQL Queries to manage database.